kingchemagnussonhr-sudo/Owasp-hci-cognitive-layer/13-CV00-Adaptativ-Loop.md

 - Productive scaffolding with maintained independent verification norms, such as expert use with domain knowledge that enables output evaluation.
 - Short-session interaction without accumulation of shared context across sessions.
 - Interaction contexts where the user has strong external performance feedback that corrects miscalibration.
+- Interaction contexts characterised by algorithm aversion following salient AI errors.
+Dietvorst et al. (2015) demonstrated that a single visible AI failure can cause users to abandon algorithmic assistance entirely.
+This breaks the loop externally, but is not a reliable defence: it depends on error visibility, which the loop itself tends to reduce over time.
+- Expert use where domain expertise appears to provide critical distance but is itself co-constructed with the AI system.
+Experts can drive the system to validate their existing expert-level bias, creating a loop that resembles oversight but functions as a reinforced echo chamber.
+This Validation Loop is distinct from productive expert use with independent calibration.

 > **Note:** The distinction between beneficial scaffolding and harmful drift cannot be determined from a single session.
 It requires longitudinal observation of query breadth, verification behaviour, and metacognitive accuracy over time.